kukkieman/project-pegasus/README.md

 # project-pegasus

-Music Tiles game in C using raylib.h and CMake.
+Music Tiles game in C & C++ using raylib.h and CMake

 # TO DO:

 - Menu
 - High Score
-- Speed Change
 - Retrowave design
 - Music Fix